rwmyers46/rwmyers46.github.io/_pages/projects.md

 ![image-left](/images/app_screenshot2.png){: .align-left}

 This project built an app to explore how Natural Language Processing (NLP) could be leveraged to discover insights that complement traditional market mapping.
-NLP & Vectorization were applied to data sourced from Crunchbase in the Artificial Intelligence / Machine Learning sector to establish and plot relative market proximity.
+NLP & Vectorization were applied to data sourced from Crunchbase in the Artificial Intelligence / Machine Learning sectors to establish and plot relative market proximity.
 Language preparation & processing utilized spaCy, NLTK, CountVectorizer, LDA, t-distributed Stochastic Neighbor Embedding (T-SNE), and TfidfVectorizer.
 The visualization was built using Bokeh running on Flask and deployed with Heroku.

 <a href="https://github.com/rwmyers46/Venture-Market-Proximity" class="btn btn--info">View on Github</a>
 <a href="https://ai-ventures.herokuapp.com/" class="btn btn--success">Try on Heroku</a>